 Facing criminal charges can be one of the most stressful and life-altering experiences a person can endure.
 Whether the charges involve a minor offense or a serious felony, the consequences can be severe – ranging from fines and probation to long-term imprisonment and a permanent criminal record.
-In such situations, understanding the basics of criminal defense is essential to protect your rights and build a strong case.
+In such situations, understanding the basics of criminal defense attorney is essential to protect your rights and build a strong case.

 Criminal Defense Basics